GoogleCloudPlatform/continuous-deployment-on-kubernetes/README.md

     $ git checkout -b staging
    ```

-The `Jenkinsfile` is written using the Jenkins Workflow DSL (Groovy-based).
-It allows an entire build pipeline to be expressed in a single script that lives along side supports your source code and powerful features like parallelization, stages, and user input.
+The [`Jenkinsfile`](https://jenkins.io/doc/book/pipeline/jenkinsfile/) is written using the Jenkins Workflow DSL (Groovy-based).
+It allows an entire build pipeline to be expressed in a single script that lives alongside your source code and supports powerful features like parallelization, stages, and user input.

 Modify your `Jenkinsfile` script so it contains the correct project name on line 2.